Tyk and OWASP Top Ten Threats

 Tyk offers several mechanisms to help protect an API from Security Misconfiguration exploits:

-• Error Templates can be used to return a response body based on status code and content type.
-This can help minimise the implementation details returned to the client.
+- Error Templates can be used to return a response body based on status code and content type.
+This can help minimize the implementation details returned to the client.

-• Policy Path-Based Permissions and the allowlist plugin can be used to prevent clients from accessing API endpoints using non-authorised HTTP methods.
+- Policy Path-Based Permissions and the allowlist plugin can be used to prevent clients from accessing API endpoints using non-authorized HTTP methods.
 For example, blocking the use of the DELETE method on an endpoint which should only accept GET requests.

-• Environment variables can help standardise configuration across containerised deployments.
+- Environment variables can help standardize configuration across containerised deployments.

 The Ops team should also take reponsibility for monitoring the APIs for errors and patching accordingly.
 Regular Penetration Tests should be scheduled to ensure the security of published services.
 Tyk, through our Professional Services or Partners, can assist in the process.